DrMcCollum5/Regex-Tutorial/README.md

  $ – The dollar anchor matches the end of the text.

 ### Quantifiers
 There are two quantifiers used in this regex.
 The first + which is identified as a greedy quantifier.
-This quantifier will allow connectionfor te users email+ email service + .com.
+This quantifier will allow connection for te users email+ email service + .com.
 The other quantifier is the {2,6}, this will match everything after the .
 2-6 times to ensure it has a minimum of 2 characters and a maximum of 6.

 ### Grouping Constructs
-The first group ([a-z0-9_\.-])+ will capture the email name, the second group ([\da-z\.-]+) will capture the users email provider and the third group ([a-z\.]{2,6}) will capture the top level domain imput from the user.
+The first group ([a-z0-9_\.-])+ will capture the email name, the second group ([\da-z\.-]+) will capture the users email provider and the third group ([a-z\.]{2,6}) will capture the top level domain input from the user.

 ### Bracket Expressions
 A bracket expression is a list of characters enclosed by ‘[’ and ‘]’.
 It matches any single character in that list.
 If the first character of the list is the caret ‘^’, then it matches any character not in the list, and it is unspecified whether it matches an encoding error.
 For example, the regular expression ‘[0123456789]’ matches any single digit, whereas ‘[^()]’ matches any single character that is not an opening or closing parenthesis, and might or might not match an encoding error.